The number of particles in activated random walk on the complete graph: Introduction and main results

 \end{theorem}

-The scaling window constant $\frac{\sqrt{\lambda}}{1+\lambda}$ has in fact an interpretation in terms of moderate deviations of an Ornstein-Uhlenbeck process that appears as scaling limit of appropriately recentered particle counts in our model.
-We provide the details of this connection in Section~\ref{sec:constant}.
+The {lower order shift constant} $ a = \frac{\sqrt{\lambda}}{1+\lambda}$ has in fact an interpretation in terms of moderate deviations of an Ornstein-Uhlenbeck process that appears as scaling limit of appropriately recentered particle counts in our model.
+We discuss this connection in Section~\ref{ssec:outline}.

-We would like to mention that dynamics similar to the ones we study in the proofs of Theorem \ref{thm:main} and \ref{thm:shift} have recently been considered in \cite{Bristiel, LevineLiang} in order to provide bounds on the mixing time of the system.